Symmetry in neutrino oscillation in matter with non-unitarity: DMP-UV symmetry as a Hamiltonian symmetry

 where we have used a collective notation $\Xi$ for all the vacuum parameters involved.
-Here we have used a slightly different phase-redefined basis from the one in eq.~\eqref{evolution-check-basis} to make the vacuum Hamiltonian $\propto$ diag($m^2_{1}, m^2_{2}, m^2_{3}$) making it more symmetric.
-But it does not affect our symmetry discussion.
+Here we have used a slightly different phase-redefined basis from the one in eq.~\eqref{evolution-check-basis} to make the vacuum Hamiltonian $\propto$ diag($m^2_{1}, m^2_{2}, m^2_{3}$) making it more symmetric, which however does not affect our symmetry discussion.

 We have shown in ref.~\cite{Minakata:2021dqh} that the vacuum term transforms under Symmetry X as

 where Rep(X) is defined in eq.~\eqref{Rep-II-III-IV}.
 Using the transformation property of the $\widetilde{\alpha}$ parameters in eq.~\eqref{2nd-condition-UV-sol}, $\widetilde{\alpha} ^{\prime} = \text{ Rep(X) } \widetilde{\alpha} \text{ Rep(X)}^{\dagger}$, the matter term in eq.~\eqref{H-LHS} which originates from the $\nu$SM and the UV sectors of the theory obeys the same transformation property as in the vacuum term.
 Then, the whole $H_{\text{ VM}}$ transforms under Symmetry X as